Next month’s end marks my first anniversary of owning the 2021 Model Y Long Range and, with it, my entry into the muddy realm of “driving automation.”

 What Tesla uses for its imperfect self-driving feature

-Tesla is the only big car company that doesn’t use LiDAR.
+Tesla is the only big car company that doesn’t use LiDAR, so far.
 In 2019 Elon Musk famously said, “LiDAR is a fool’s errand.”

 But Elon has said many other things.
 For example, according to him, the Full Self-Driving feature that Tesla charged an arm and a leg for would be finalized in 2018.
 Right now, in late 2021, it’s still in beta at best.